Iscgrou/bilman/INSTALL.md

 - The application runs on port 3000 by default
 - Nginx proxies requests from port 80/443 to the application
 - Docker containers should be running alongside the Node.js application
+- Always use --legacy-peer-deps when installing npm packages to avoid dependency conflicts
+- The application uses Next.js 13 App Router (not pages)

 After completing all steps, your VPN Management System will be accessible at https://shire.marfanet.com